Price & Hours

 - Half Day to Full Day Time to Spend

 Read about how we rank Things to Do.

-Maymont used to be the sprawling home of wealthy Richmond residents Major James H. and Sallie Dooley.
+Maymont used to be the sprawling home of wealthy Richmond residents James Henry and Sallie May Dooley (the estate name comes from combining Mrs. Dooley’s maiden name and the French word for hill).
 Upon their deaths, they left their home and its grounds to the city.
-And so now, this 100-acre property is one of the top activities for travelers, as well as Richmond residents on the weekends.
-The Japanese gardens are a particular highlight, but Maymont also has a carriage collection, a children's farm (or petting zoo) and an arboretum, not to mention a truly spectacular and well-maintained 33-room mansion.
+Now, this 100-acre property is one of the top activities for Richmond travelers.
+The Japanese gardens are a particular highlight, but Maymont also boasts a carriage collection, a petting zoo and an arboretum, not to mention a truly spectacular and well-maintained 12,000 square foot, 33-room mansion.
 And it's all about a 10- to 15-minute walk from the downtown area.

-You can visit the Maymont estate grounds and visitor center Tuesdays through Sundays from 10 a.m. to 5 p.m., but various areas (like the Children's Farm) have extended hours during Daylight Savings Time.
-The mansion itself is open to the public from 12 to 5 p.m.
+You can visit the Maymont estate grounds and visitor center Tuesday through Sunday from 10 a.m. to 5 p.m.; the grounds and gardens are open until 7 p.m. from April to September.
+The mansion itself is open to the public from noon to 5 p.m.
+Tuesday through Sunday.
 Admission is free, but donations are suggested for several of the indoor exhibits and the mansion tours.
 Visit the website for more information on the various exhibits open, tour times and more.